Three Ways House Hotel: The Pudding Club

-The Pudding Club was started in 1985 by then owners Jean and Keith Turner.
-The formation of the "club" served two goals: to popularize the British pudding and as a snarky protest against nouvelle cuisine.
+The Pudding Club was started in 1985 by the owners Jean and Keith Turner.
+The formation of the "club" served two goals: popularising the British pudding and as a snarky protest against nouvelle cuisine.
 Every Friday, up to sixty diners gather to eat pudding and other British desserts in a designated Pudding Club room at Randalls.
 The event is hosted by the Pudding Master, a staff member who creates the weekly menu.
 The Pudding Master serves as master of ceremonies and may even make the desserts themselves.
 As of 2021, the Pudding Master is Lucy Williams.

 Guests are offered a small non-dessert meal before the event.
 The menu comprises seven different types of puddings presented as a buffet.
 Puddings are paraded around the room in a ceremony before being served.
 Diners may request multiple portions of their favorites to eat.
 Pudding Club rules dictate that diners can only eat one portion of pudding at a time and that they cannot order another portion until they finish their current portion.
 Guests are not allowed to hide or sneak away with pudding, either.
 Guests who eat all seven of their puddings by the end of the experience receive a certificate.
 As of 2010, the record for the amount of puddings eaten by one individual was 24.